-In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically producing Confederate coinage before converting all of them to assay offices.
+In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically making Confederate coinage before converting all of them to assay offices.
 The U.S. regained possession of the facilities in 1862.
 Dahlonega never reopened, and Charlotte opened briefly in the 1870s as an assay office.
 The New Orleans Mint opened in 1879 to produce silver and gold coins until it stopped coining operations in 1909.

 Mint Expands West

 In 1849, the California Gold Rush brought a flood of people west for the chance to get rich.
 Transporting the gold east all the way to the Philadelphia Mint was time-consuming and fraught with risk.
 In 1854, a branch Mint opened in San Francisco to convert the miners’ gold into coins.
 By the end of that year, the San Francisco Mint produced $4,084,207 in gold coins.

 Gold fever spread to Colorado in 1858, bringing hundreds of people to settle around the new city of Denver.
 In 1862, Congress approved a branch Mint in Denver and bought the building of Clark, Gruber and Company, a private mint.
 The following year, the Denver facility opened as an assay office for miners to bring gold to be melted, assayed, and cast into bars.
 It didn’t produce any gold coins, as was originally intended.
 In 1895, Congress converted the Denver facility back to a Mint, and in 1906 it produced its first gold and silver coins.